 The MAF senses the amount of air entering into the engine and the Oxygen sensor measures the number of gases exiting the engine.
 It is therefore located in the exhaust pipe.
 If the readings of the MAF match with the Oxygen sensor readings then this means your car is in perfect running condition.
 The oxygen sensor also affects the fuel injection system, so its proper function is necessary for the smooth running of your car.
 A malfunctioning oxygen sensor will cause the engine to burn a rich a/f mixture hurting your fuel economy in the process.
 Fortunately, sensors are pretty cheap and easy to replace.

 Carbon Buildup on Fuel Injectors

 Fuel injectors introduce fuel into the combustion chamber.
 They do this by sending in fuel at high-pressures, much like a spray.
 They need to spray the precise amount of fuel into the chamber for combustion to happen.
-If there is even a slight miscalculation the combustion cycle can get disrupted and that can result in loss of power and the worst-case scenario broken cams or pistons.
+If there is even a slight miscalculation the combustion cycle can get disrupted and that can result in loss of power and the worst-case scenario broken pistons.
 One of the most common reasons for fuel injector’s failure is carbon buildup due to low-quality fuel.
 Carbon buildup can make it difficult for the injectors to spray fuel into the cylinders and that results in loss of performance.
 You can solve this issue by using a high-quality fuel system cleaner.